lando/auto-deploy-action/README.md

 | `separator` | The character that separates the `package` and `version` in the package manager update command  | Set based on `registry` | `@` |
 | `token` | [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with permission to `read/write` to target `slug` | `${{ github.token }}`. | `MYTOKEN` |
 | `version` | The version of the package to update to. | Set based on `registry` | `1.3.2` |

+> [!NOTE]
+> The `manager` setting defaults to `auto`, using the first lockfile it finds.
+To avoid ambiguity, don’t mix lockfiles (e.g., package-lock.json and yarn.lock).
+If you must keep multiple lockfiles, set `manager` explicitly.

 ## Testing Inputs